-He originally came to participate in a follow-up to his June, 1980, month-long “planting” of the Truth Baptist Church on June 29, 1980.
-You can read much more about this at his ministry website.
+I originally came to participate in a follow-up to my June, 1980, month-long assist of “planting” Truth Baptist Church then of East Hartford, CT on June 29, 1980.
+You can read much more about this at my ministry website.

-Another Christian also named Patrick at Truth Baptist was a janitor.
-On November 10th, Patrick Lanyon went to “Patrick’s” house asking more questions, and he was again encouraged to go for it!
-So Patrick was now on his 3rd job in just months, getting more frustrated, and not being able to pay the bills.
-He looked for significant full time employment knowing a business would initially not support him enough.
-On Friday he was able to get an interview for Monday, November 17 for this new position, which was accepted to begin Wednesday November 19.
-It was, through an employment agency, with Combustion Engineering in Windsor .
+Another Christian also named Patrick then at Truth Baptist was a janitor.
+On November 10th, I went to “Patrick’s” house asking more questions, and he too encouraged to go for it!
+So I was now on my 3rd job after months of job hopping, and I was getting more and more frustrated, being unable to continue to pay the bills.
+I began looking for significant full time employment knowing a business would initially not fully support me.
+On Friday I was able to get an interview for Monday, November 17 for this new position, which was accepted to begin Wednesday November 19.
+It was, through an employment agency, and involved work for Combustion Engineering in Windsor .

-Full of thanksgiving, Patrick went to the midweek services being held in the home of the Pastor and during the praise testimony and prayer requests time announced that he was to begin “Glory Cleaning Service.”
+Full of thanksgiving, I went to our church’s midweek services being held in the home of the Pastor and during the praise testimony and prayer requests time announced that I was now employed full time again and also announced I was beginning ”Glory Cleaning Service.”
 It was named after a Bible verse that states “Whether therefore ye eat or drink, or whatsoever ye do, do all to the GLORY of God.”
 (1 Cor.
 10:31).

-His second day of work was on Thursday, November 20, at a new clerk type job in Windsor for the power supply company.
-As the quitting time that day drew near, a misty sleet began falling on the Windsor streets.
-As he drove down Broad Street heading toward home in a Bobcat compact car, he was spared from serious injury when a Flower Delivery van hydroplaned on the icy road directly in front of Patrick.
-After being taken to the hospital, and receiving 24 stitches around the right eye, he had no other serious injuries enough to remain hospitalized.
+After my second day of work on Thursday, November 20, at this new clerk-type job in Windsor for the power supply company I ran out to my Bobcat car to head home.
+A misty sleet began falling on the Windsor streets.
+As I drove down Broad Street heading toward home in a that compact car, I was spared from serious injury when a Flower Delivery van hydroplaned on the icy road directly in front of me.
+Thankful that evening that I had a seat-belt securely in place because I had a head on collision that rammed my head into the steering wheel.
+The eye glasses I had on cut a circle around my right eye on the fold!
+After being taken to the hospital, and receiving 24 stitches around that eye, I thankfully also had no other other serious injuries enough to remain hospitalized.

-Once at home and sharing his predicament with the pastor, and realizing the delivernce experienced, he realized there was no reason not to return to work because although his vehicle was totaled in the accident A BROTHER IN CHURCH WORKED IN THE SAME COMPANY AND LIVED ONLY 5 OR 6 BLOCKS AWAY.
-Though quite humiliating to Patrick, he returned to his 3rd day of work at Combustion with bandage-less stitches on his face serving drawings to dozens of drafting-engineers..
+Once at home and sharing my predicament with the pastor, and realizing the deliverance experienced, I realized there was no reason not to return to work the next day.
+My vehicle was totaled in the accident, but a church BROTHER WORKED IN THE SAME COMPANY AND LIVED ONLY 5 OR 6 BLOCKS AWAY.
+Though quite humiliating to me, I returned to this 3rd day of work without bandages on my face, and I served drawings to dozens of drafting-engineers.

-Several months later after developing an advertising sheet, he solicited it to several Windsor offices and secured 2 or 3 to begin evening weekly work doing office cleaning while doing his daytime job.
-In a time when the company was experiencing a ‘hiring freeze’ in the spring of 1987, Patrick was invited to become a full Combustion engineering employee.
+Several months later after developing an advertising sheet, I solicited my office cleaning to several Windsor offices, including the insurance agent who processed my accident claim.
+This office hired me as a cleaning service for their office, and so did 2 or 3 others while I continued my daytime job.
+In a time when the company was experiencing a ‘hiring freeze’ in the spring of 1987, I was, in God’s mercy, invited to become a full Combustion engineering employee.
 This was providential because while it’s pay was low, it did include the generous full tiered benefits of insurance offered by the corporate giant.

-His evenings each week were spent as a single man doing office cleaning and making a generous income.
-He recalls an article during those “Ronald Reagan Years” of a Stamford gasoline station sales company advertizing in Indiana for workers to pump gas with apartment supplied for a year’s contract of service.
-Closers at McDonalds were being offered $12/hr at the same time.
+In my evenings each week I began cleaning these offices.My rate in the evening was 3 or 4 times what I was making during the day!
+I even recall an article during those “Ronald Reagan Years” of a Stamford gasoline station sales company advertising in Indiana for workers to pump gas with their apartment supplied for a year’s contract of service.
+Even ‘Closers’ at McDonald’s were being offered $12/hr at the same time.

 Turks & Caicos Island News Makes Impact

-He was able to find a man to cover all janitorial work and gained permission to leave Combustion for the Wedding set for August 13 in Buscyrus, OH, near his fiance’s home town 30 minutes away.
+I was able to find a college man to cover all janitorial work and gained permission to leave Combustion for the Wedding set for August 13 in Buscyrus, OH, near my fiance’s home town 30 minutes away.

 Full time Late Fall – “8 Accounts in 8 Weeks”

-On Monday October 19, we began full time operations in East Hartford, and we remember it well because of another notable event happening on that day: A technology-generated crash of the stock market sent strong negative signals to business, but Patrick was still quite ignorant of such news.
-He was encouraged, though, because he spent the next 8 weeks canvassing for office cleaning with great success in spite of the bad business news: On the 8th week he found his 8th account which was very close to his house and as young married man now, it required 4 hours of work five nights a week, and he had over 40 hours of labor to call his business truly “full time!”
+On that same Monday, October 19, another notable event happened we all now know on that day: A technology-generated crash of the stock market sent strong negative signals to business, but I honestly was still quite ignorant of the impact of such news.
+I was actually encouraged, though, because I spent the next 8 weeks canvassing for office cleaning with great success in spite of the bad business news: On the 8th week I found his 8th account which was very close to my apartment.
+As a young married man now, it required 4 hours of work five nights a week, and I had over 40 hours of labor to call his business truly “full time!”

-He received a great variety of commercial types of tangent cleaning: janitorial offices, window, carpets residential house, construction clean-ups and vinyl floor stripping and refinishing such as was especially useful not only for his office accounts, but also salon florr maintenance.
-The great variety in cleaning was exhilirating to him and he became very knowledgeable in various cleaning projects.
+I received a great variety of commercial types of tangent cleaning: janitorial offices, window, carpets residential house, construction clean-ups and vinyl floor stripping and refinishing such as was especially useful not only for my office accounts, but also salon floor maintenance.
+The great variety in cleaning was exhilarating to me and I became very knowledgeable in various cleaning projects.

-But after some extensive experiences in the field of carpet cleaning, of all places, it was a church job that reproved his limited knowledge of the finer aspects of the art.
-An evangelist, hearing of his skilfullness asked him to clean “stain resistant” carpets recently installed in his RV.
-Completely ignorant of this his offer was declined.
-A verse of the Bible was glaring him in the face squarely:
+But after some extensive experiences in the field of carpet cleaning, of all places, it was a church job that reproved me limited knowledge of the finer aspects of the art.
+An evangelist, hearing of my skills asked me to clean “stain resistant” carpets recently installed in his RV.
+Completely ignorant of this my offer was declined.
+A verse of the Bible was glaring me in the face squarely: